 Statues are objects of artistic expression that represent abstract ideas and often allude to animals or people.
-Statues are of historical, religious, and cultural importance.
+Statues can be of historical, religious, and cultural importance.
 Ancient people carved statues to mark historical events and in some cases burial rites.
 In ancient times soldiers used to construct statues with the belief that they had mysterious powers to ensure their victory in war.
 The significance of statues has evolved over the years and is viewed as an art form in the contemporary age.
 Some of the statues are kept in museums across the world in a bid to preserve culture.
-The tallest statues in the world include the Spring Temple Buddha, Laykyun Setkyar, Ushiku Daibutsu, Guyan Yin of South Sea in China, and the Emperors Yan and Huang statues.
+The tallest statues in the world include the Statue of Unity, Spring Temple Buddha, Laykyun Setkyar, Ushiku Daibutsu, Guyan Yin of South Sea in China, and the Emperors Yan and Huang statues.

-The third tallest statue in the world is the Ushiku Daibutsu rising to 360 feet and weighing 4000 tons.
+The fourth tallest statue in the world is the Ushiku Daibutsu rising to 360 feet and weighing 4000 tons.
 It is in Ushiku city, Ibaraki Prefecture in Japan.
 It depicts the great Buddha of Ushiku, Amitabha Buddha.
-It is made of bronze, and its construction completed in 1995.
+It is made of bronze, and its construction was completed in 1995.
 It was constructed to mark the birth of Shinran who was central to founding the Pure Land Buddhism sect and is thus of an immense religious significance.
 The statue has three floors which are considered sacred and enhance visitor’s experience.

-Guan Yin of the South Sea of Sanya
+5. Guan Yin of the South Sea of Sanya

-The statue is the fourth tallest in the world standing at 354 feet and depicting Guanyin.
+The Guan Yin of the South Sea of Sanya is the fifth tallest in the world standing at 354 feet and depicting Guanyin.
 Located in Sanya, Hainan in China, this statue was the product of a religious collaboration between monks and pilgrims from Hong Kong, Taiwan China, and Macao.
 The Chinese government gave the funds for the building of this mammoth statue.
 The statue was built with three faces to represent three religious symbols which are a sutra, a lotus, and a string of prayer beads.
 China profits handsomely from tourists visiting this statue.

 Other Massive Statues